 - And whether you feel confident enough to go down the DIY road

-In general, robo advisors offer a customized approach that is also affordable and an excellent starting point for people without previous investment experience.
+In general, robo investing does offer an affordable, customized approachand an excellent starting point for people without previous investment experience.
 Since robo advisors offer a variety of account types (e.g. individual, joint, IRA), it’s easy to find one that will work for your needs.

-Some even assist you with your 401(k) plan, managing things like asset allocation over time, as this can vary based on your age and the result of their risk assessment.
+Some robos can even assist you with your 401(k) plan, managing things like asset allocation over time, as this can vary based on your age and the result of their risk assessment.

 To make sure you choose the right tool for you, read carefully what each robo advisor firm offers and pay attention to the fine print, particularly those related to fees and deposits.
 A good starting point would be this guide to the different robo advisor options.

 Pay attention to the total cost

 Most robo advisors have pretty low minimum deposits.
 However, there are some that require a sizable upfront investment.
 Look closely at the robo advisor fees, as the ones frequently marketed are for mimimum services.
 There are a lot of ways for companies to incorporate an ‘up-charge’ for premium services you might not want.

 Keep in mind, there are additional fees associated with the exchange traded funds (ETFs) that robos purchase on your behalf.
 Often times these are not obviously stated.